Investing Real Estate Investing

 REITs might not be the best investment for everyone due to the following:

 • Generally a long-term investment: Real estate is historically a long-term investment that may not be suitable for short-term investors.
-If you’re after long-term capital appreciation, you’ll be tied up in this investment for the long haul.
+If you’re considering any sort of real estate investment, I would recommend making sure you’re prepared to have your money locked up there for at least five years, if not much longer.

 • REIT dividends are taxable: Although earning dividend income can be nice, that money becomes taxable income in the year it is paid out.